- How do I search for materials?

 Archives are materials created or received by a person, family, or organization that are preserved because of the enduring value of the information they contain.

 Collections are groups of materials assembled by a person, family, organization, or repository.
-They can be divided hierarchically into series, groupings, and files.
+They may be divided hierarchically into series, groupings, and files.

 Containers are anything that houses or stores archival materials.
 A container might be a standard size archival box, an oversize box, a broadside folder, or a media case.